PeterLinX/Introduction-to-Neo/en/NEP5TokenForExchange.md

 ```

 #### 3.3 rpc method: sendmany
-The value of key "params" is an array of 1 parameters.
+The value of key "params" is an array of at least 1 parameters.

 `"params":[[], fee(optional), change address(optional)]`